Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/the-api.md

 description: How lilybird's handler api works.
 ---

-The current handler api is fairly simple, you have a class that you can extend that contains the methods that load the files, the ones that load the commands and the function that is responsible for creating the listeners.
+The current handler API is quite simple.
+You have a class that you can extend, containing methods for loading files, loading commands, and the function responsible for creating the listeners.

-Lets break down the function and helpers used to create the listeners and explain how we are circumventing the limitations ov not having event listeners.
+Now, let's break down the function and helpers used to create the listeners and explain how we are circumventing the limitations of not having event listeners.

-## Building the listeners
+## Building the Listeners

-As we can see highlighted in **gray** in the code bellow we create 2 placeholder functions, this is so you can have your own listener without conflicting with the handler.
+As highlighted in **gray** in the code below, we create two placeholder functions.
+This allows you to have your own listener without conflicting with the handler.

 :::caution
-You should be careful and avoid at all costs modifying the `interaction` object, since objects are passed by reference if you mutate in your listeners the changes will pass to the command handler.

-While you can use that on your favor we highly advise against it.
+Be careful and avoid modifying the `interaction` object at all costs.
+Since objects are passed by reference, if you mutate them in your listeners, the changes will pass to the command handler.
+While you can use this to your advantage, we highly advise against it.
 :::

 ```ts {2, 3}
 public buildListeners(): ClientEventListeners {